dataders/lean-to_shed_planning/README.md

 While I could call my own father, or bug my very handy neighbor.
 Why shouldn't an LLM help me do this?

-We are now in the era of the handy dad acheiving singularity.
+The handy dad has acheived singularity.
 He is in the machine.
-His capacity to use the computer and internal has increased enormously.
+His capacity to use the computer and internet has increased enormously.
 His emotional availability is unchanged.

 I find myself alone for Labor day weekend, which is a perfect opportunity to make progress on this project.